honeycombio/refinery/config.md

 CacheCapacity is the number of traces to keep in the cache's circular buffer.

-The collection cache is used to collect all spans into a trace as well as remember the sampling decision for any spans that might come in after the trace has been marked "complete" (either by timing out or seeing the root span).
+The collection cache is used to collect all active spans into traces.
+It is organized as a circular buffer.
+When the buffer wraps around Refinery will try a few times to find an empty slot; if it fails, it starts ejecting traces from the cache earlier than would otherwise be necessary.
-The number of traces in the cache should be many multiples (100x to 1000x) of the total number of concurrently active traces (trace throughput * trace duration).
+Ideally, the size of the cache should be many multiples (100x to 1000x) of the total number of concurrently active traces (average trace throughput * average trace duration).

 - Eligible for live reload.
 - Type: `int`